-- Construction 6.3 percent to 3.8 percent.
-Retail trade 10.8 to 8.3 percent - Manufacturing 10.3 to 9.0 percent Public administration 6.7 to 5.2 percent - Wholesale Trade 6.3 percent to 3.0 percent.
-Transportation and warehousing, and utilities - 14.3 to 13.2 percent - Retail trade 15.6 percent to 10.8 percent Manufacturing 9.0 to 8.2 percent - Transportation and Warehousing, and Utilities 22.2 percent to 14.3 percent Professional, scientific, and management, and administrative and waste management services 10.8 to 10.6 percent
+- Retail trade 10.8 to 8.3 percent

+- Public administration 6.7 to 5.2 percent

+- Transportation and warehousing, and utilities 14.3 to 13.2 percent

+- Manufacturing 9.0 to 8.2 percent

+- Professional, scientific, and management, and administrative and waste management services 10.8 to 10.6 percent

-Similarly, these industry sectors, with the exception of Construction, Retail Trade and Public Administration exhibited a decrease for the same time period in the state as well.
+Similarly, Retail Trade and Public Administration exhibited a decrease for the same time period in the state as well.

-Three Six industry sectors showed a noticeable an increase in the percentage of the employed civilian population 16 years and over from 1990 2014 to 2014 2019.
-The state showed an increase in these aforementioned industry sectors as well from 1990 to 2014.
+Six industry sectors showed an increase in the percentage of the employed civilian population 16 years and over from 2014 to 2019.